 FARMLAND OF STATEWIDE IMPORTANCE - Land, designated as Farmland of Statewide Importance in the U.S. Department of Agriculture Natural Resources Conservation Service (NRCS)'s Soil Survey Geographic (SSURGO) Database on Web Soil Survey, which is of statewide importance for the production of food, feed, fiber, forage, and oilseed crops as determined by the appropriate state agency or agencies.
-Farmland of Statewide Importance may include tracts of land that have been designated for agriculture by state law.
+Farmland of Statewide Importance may include tracts of land that are a part of a county adopted, State certified Agricultural District.